JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 (cue laughter) allow `Task`s to run simultaneously on a pool of threads.
 We had many early discussions with Arch Robison (then also of Intel) and concluded that this was the best model for our language.
-After version 0.5 (around 2016) Kiran started experimenting with a new parallel task scheduler [partr][] based on the idea of depth-first scheduling.
+After version 0.5 (around 2016), Kiran started experimenting with a new parallel task scheduler [partr][] based on the idea of depth-first scheduling.
 He sold all of us on it with some nice animated slides, and it also didn't hurt that he was willing to do some of the work.
-The plan was to first develop partr as a standalone C library so it could be tested and benchmarked on its own, and then integrate it with the Julia runtime.
+The plan was to first develop partr as a standalone C library so it could be tested and benchmarked on its own and then integrate it with the Julia runtime.

-After Kiran completed the standalone version of partr, we embarked on a series of work sessions including Anton Malakhov (also of Intel) to figure out how to do the integration.
+After Kiran completed the standalone version of partr, a few of us (the authors of this post, as well as Keno Fischer and Intel's Anton Malakhov) embarked on a series of face-to-face work sessions to figure out how to do the integration.
 The Julia runtime brings many extra features, such as garbage collection and event-based I/O, so this was not entirely straightforward.
-Somewhat disappointingly, though not unusually for a complex software project, it took much longer than expected --- nearly two years --- to get the new system working reliably.
+Somewhat disappointingly, though not unusually for a complex software project, it took much longer than expected---nearly two years---to get the new system working reliably.
 A later section of this post will explain some of the internals and difficulties involved for the curious.